ClintWinter/clintwinter.me/src/pages/blog/deploying-laravel.md

 * `mv composer.phar .local/bin/composer`
 * Use `vim .bashrc` to add the line `export PATH="$PATH:$HOME/.local/bin"`
 * `source .bashrc` to reload the config
-* `composer` to see if compose is now an accessible command
+* `composer` to see if composer is now an accessible command

 Before we install with composer, there's another PHP extension that is useful: